Credit for Prior Learning

 - Credit by the Life Experience Assessment Program (LEAP),

 - Industry-Based & Professional Certification Recognition,

 - Credit for Military Education or Police Academy courses,

 - Nontraditional credits from other Institutions

 Advanced Placement via Standardized Test Scores (ACT/SAT)

-Advanced Placement refers to a college testing result that, once established criteria are met, allows first-semester freshmen and transfer students who have not attempted the next course in sequence at the former institution to receive college credits in certain English and Mathematics courses without actually completing those courses.
+Advanced Placement refers to a college testing result that, once established criteria are met, allows first-semester freshmen, transfer students, and early college academy students who have not attempted the next course in sequence at the former institution to receive college credits in certain English and Mathematics courses without actually completing those courses.

 Non-degree seeking and visiting students who achieve the required placement scores may request a pre-requisite waiver and be placed in the higher level course but will not automatically receive credit for the waived course.
 The placement score must be verified to receive this advanced placement.
 Upon admission to SLCC the student may complete the the appropriate application for the waived course to be entered on their transcript.
 The course will then be entered into the transcript with a grade of “S”.
-If unsuccessful, the student will be required to enroll and take the lower level course at the earliest opportunity.
-Dual enrollment students who elect advanced placement, but are not intending to continue studies at SLCC, should first check with their intended future College or University concerning this decision.
+Students who elect advanced placement waivers, but are not intending to continue studies at SLCC, should first check with their intended future College or University concerning this decision.
 Students are advised that policy and procedures concerning advanced placement and the acceptance of the advanced placement credit and completion of the lower level course are at the discretion of the receiving college.